 At the ground level there are already serious discussions happening between distributors looking at joining forces.
 It may not be easy.
 How do the costs get divided?
 How does the work get divided?
 But it’s a step in the right direction.

 Shift to platforms

 Distributors, big and small, will move to platforms.
-The current incumbent platforms are largely “distribution” oriented.
+The current incumbent platforms are large “distribution” oriented.
 They will have to reorient themselves to the growing advisory needs and thus become “advisory” oriented.
-New age platforms with an “advisory” DNA could pose a challenge to the incumbents.
+New-age platforms with an “advisory” DNA could pose a challenge to the incumbents.
 Make no mistake; “distribution” will be a key factor.
 But the advisors will need new age tools to attract and retain clients.
-Over period, distributors will become RIAs and let the distribution be handled by the platforms.
+Over the period, distributors will become RIAs and let the distribution be handled by the platforms.

 The AUM may stop mattering!

 Take the case of a distributor “A” having an MF AUM of Rs.100 crores.
 He manages 100 client families.
 His 90% income is from the MF trail.
 Now, look at another distributor “B” who has an MF AUM of Rs.50 crores.
 He manages 200 client families.
 His 60% fee is through MF trail and the rest is divided between general insurance, life insurance, stock broking, and FDs.
 Now what if the 100 clients of Mr.A insist on a flat fee and shift to direct plans?
 This poses a serious threat to the overall topline.
 But Mr.B is better off because of the larger number of client base and a diversified offering.
 I feel, the shift will be from â big ticket low volume transactions to small ticket high volume transactions.
 Distributors will have to make money off a lot of smaller services.